Fifis/smoothemplik/README.md

 ### High priority

+* Check with the linter!
 * De-duplicate at kernel weights already (via .prepareKernel), return the attribute!
 * bw.CV bug: bw.CV(x, y = y, kernel = "quartic", order = 4) and bw.CV(x, y = y, kernel = "quartic")
+* LOO estimation: instead of dropping unique (X, Y) observations, leave each conditioning points (only X)
 * Add weight support to kernelDiscreteDensitySmooth
 * Add RcppParallel::setThreadOptions(numThreads = "auto") as the 1st line of parallel-capable functions, use setDTthreads also
 * Write test cases for C++ functions with and without speed-ups